Danville, Kentucky: History

 In 1850, Danville and Boyle County backed construction of the Lexington and Danville Railroad.
 Money ran out when the railroad reached Nicholasville.
 John A. Roebling had already built towers for a railroad suspension bridge over the Kentucky River.
 (Roebling lived in Danville during the construction.)
 Despite the railroad not being completed to Danville, the county still owed the company $150,000.
 It completed payment on time in 1884.

 In 1860, a fire devastated the city, destroying 64 buildings and causing more than $300,000 in damages.
 Boyle County's courthouse was destroyed; its replacement was completed in 1862.

 After the Union Army won the Battle of Perryville in the Civil War on October 8, 1862, it appropriated many Danville buildings, including the courthouse, for use as hospitals.
 On October 11, a Union force drove Confederate forces from the county fairgrounds through Danville.

 In May 1864, the group of 250 – mostly enslaved males but including some freedmen – marched from Danville to nearby Camp Nelson in Jessamine County, where Colonel Andrew Clark allowed them to enlist In the Union Army after some initial hesitation.
-Arriving with wounds inflicted upon them in route, this group was the first to enlist at this site, where 10,000 United States Colored Troops trained.
+Arriving with wounds inflicted upon them en route, this group was the first to enlist at this site, where 10,000 United States Colored Troops trained.

 In 1775, Archibald McNeill planted Kentucky's first recorded hemp crop at Clark's Run Creek near Danville.
 By 1889 Boyle County was one of the ten Kentucky counties which together produced more than 90% of the US yield.
 It was the state's largest cash crop until 1915, when it lost its market to imported jute.

 From the turn of the 20th century through the 1960s, Danville was home to a thriving African-American business sector located on and around 2nd Street on the western edge of what is now Constitution Square Historic Site.
 The city demolished this business sector under urban renewal in the 1970s to provide for the expansion of Constitution Square Park.

 On October 5, 2000, Dick Cheney and Senator Joe Lieberman, candidates for Vice President of the United States, debated at Centre College during the 2000 presidential election.
 On October 11, 2012, Centre College again hosted the Vice-Presidential debate, this time between Vice President Joe Biden and Wisconsin Representative Paul Ryan.